NayRojas/NayRojas/README.md

 - 👯 I’m looking to collaborate on OpenSource Projects and any great ideas.
 - 📫 How to reach me: Email me or text me to https://www.linkedin.com/in/nayrojas/
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am a cat mom and thinking about being a mom
+- ⚡ Curious fact: I love ooks more than people